XBlayz/MY-Template_repository/.github/CONTRIBUTING.md

 ```
 [TAG] Short summary of changes in 50 chars or less

-Add a list of the added, changed or removed features using the
-respectively list demarcator in following order and remember to
-add a semicolon at the end of each element:
-+ Added feature;
-+ ...;
-- Removed feature;
-- ...;
-~ Changed feature;
-~ ...;

 Add a more detailed explanation here, if necessary.
 Possibly give
 some background about the issue being fixed, etc. The body of the